-After the first bite, I was completely sold on this spicy flavor-packed culinary wonder.
-As providence would have it, Tayan, one of the resorts resident chefs offered a cooking class to teach how to make authentic Jamaican jerk chicken.
+After the first bite, I instantly loved this spicy flavor-packed culinary wonder.
+As luck would have it, Tayan, the resort’s resident chefs, offered a cooking class to teach how to make authentic Jamaican jerk chicken.
 There was no arm twisting here.
 I was the first student in line for the class and parked myself front and center – ready to learn the secret behind this island classic.

 The method of jerk has an interesting history.
 Dating back to the original inhabitants of the island, the Carib-Arawak Indians would capture an animal, clean, gut, and jerk the meat with a sharp object to create holes.
 They then stuffed the holes with a variety of spices.
 These holes would allow heat to escape without losing the moisture in the meat.
 Finally, they placed the carcass in a deep pit lined with stones and covered it with green wood.
 Once a fire was ignited, the smoke would permeate the meat and give it a smoked flavor.
 This age-old cultural tradition of cooking meat is how jerk chicken came to be.

-If you haven’t tried jerk chicken before, the good news is you don’t have to go all the way to Jamaica to indulge in the authentic version of this delightful dish.
-Start marinating your chicken today and by tomorrow, you’ll be enjoying a taste of the Caribbean right from your own kitchen.
+If you’ve never tried jerk chicken before, you don’t have to go all the way to Jamaica to enjoy the authentic version of this delightful dish.
+Marinate your chicken today and by tomorrow, you will enjoy a taste of the Caribbean right from your own kitchen.

-A quick word of caution though, make sure to only use the green, orange, or red Scotch Bonnett peppers and stay far away from the brown and purple.
-Trust me, if you think Ghost peppers or California Reapers are hot, you haven’t seen anything yet, baby!
-As they say in Jamaica, “Mi a gwann easy” or “No worries”, just enjoy.
+A quick word of caution, make sure to only use the green, orange, or red Scotch Bonnett peppers and stay far away from the brown and purple.
+They are dangerously hot!
+As they say in Jamaica, “Mi a

-Check out some of my other Jamaican recipes:
+Find some of my other Jamaican recipes here: